tuupola/esp_i2c_helper/README.md

 &nbsp;

-### 10-bit addresses and 16-bit registers
+### read and write without specifying a register

 In most cases, I2C uses 7-bit addresses and an 8-bit register value.
 You do not need to do anything special in that case.
 On some ICs you read or write without specifying a register.
-In that case, use 0 as the register value.
+In that case, use `I2C_NO_REG` as the register value.

+### 10-bit addresses and 16-bit registers

-Sometimes you'll see an 8-bit values for the address, usually with a separate address for read and write.
+Sometimes you'll see 8-bit values for the address, usually with a separate address for read and write.
 Although this is how the byte is actually sent in the I2C protocol (the address is shifted left and a read/write bit is added), documenting it this way is deeply wrong and the address should be interpreted as 7-bit address by dividing the lower number by two.

 I2C addresses can also be 10-bit values with some ICs.
 To signal the use of 10-bit addresses, bitwise-OR the address value you send to `i2c_manager_read` or `i2c_manager_write` with `I2C_ADDR_10`.
 Similarly, to use 16-bit register values, bitwise-OR the register value with `I2C_REG_16`.